List of Oldham Athletic A.F.C. records and statistics

 This article is a list of statistics and records relating to Oldham Athletic Football Club.
 Oldham Athletic are an English football club based on Oldham.
 The club was founded in 1895 as Pine Villa Football Club before renaming in 1899.
 The club joined the Football League in 1907 though did not win a league title until 1952.
-Oldham Athletic currently play in the National League, the fifth tier of English football.
+Oldham Athletic currently play in the League 2 (division), the fourth tier of English football.
 The club plays their home games at Boundary Park, having moved from Sheepfoot Lane in 1905.

 This list encompasses all honours won by Oldham Athletic and any club records, by their managers and players.

 All statistics are correct as of the end of Oldham Athletic's 2022-23 season.